martinovich89/ft_server/README.md

 To check if everything is running right, just type localhost or your ip (ifconfig should get your ip for you) in your host's web browser.
 You should see "Welcome to nginx ... !".

-So now, we are inside the container.
+So now, inside the container.
 We will inspect how nginx is installed, and which directories are important for us to make our wonderful ft_server project work.

 Let's start by moving to the directory in which nginx is installed.